Tag Archives: Democrat

 Gillen explained there’s a bipartisan (Republican & Democrat) and bicameral (House and Senate) bill, the “Trade Review Act of 2025,” aiming to reassert Congress’s authority over trade policy.
 It includes that any tariff implemented by administration has to be reviewed by Congress within 60 days, and Congress can stop a tariff at any time.

-Rep. Gillen feels the bill is important and hopes it will make it through the House and Senate.
+Rep. Gillen said she feels the bill is important and hopes it will make it through the House and Senate.

 She explained how the House of Representatives is a majority rules place, and a discharge petition is the one way to get around Speaker of the House Johnson’s control of what Congress votes on.